 Best Suburbs for Downsizers in Perth, The 2026 Guide

-In 2026, Perth offers downsizers genuine choice across established suburbs with excellent amenities, transport links, and proximity to healthcare.
+Perth's mature suburbs offer downsizers genuine choice across established neighbourhoods with excellent amenities, transport links, and proximity to healthcare.
 Whether you're looking to unlock equity from your family home, reduce maintenance commitments, or move closer to services and social connections, the right suburb choice can make your transition both financially rewarding and lifestyle-enhancing.

-Perth's mature suburbs combine the convenience of established infrastructure with strong property fundamentals - particularly important when you're making what's likely your final property move.
-From riverfront precincts like Como - Applecross or South Perth to established northern suburbs with shopping and medical precincts, there's a range of options across different price points and lifestyle preferences.
+Perth's established precincts combine the convenience of proven infrastructure with strong property fundamentals, particularly important when you're making what's likely your final property move.
+From riverfront precincts like Como- Applecross or South Perth to established northern suburbs with shopping and medical precincts, there's a range of options across different price points and lifestyle preferences.

 Launch Finance helps downsizers across Perth compare home loan options for their next property purchase, including equity release strategies and bridging finance arrangements, completely free of charge.